Lose My Breath: Commercial performance

-"Lose My Breath" entered the top ten of the Billboard Hot 100 prior to its physical release, debuting at number 30 for the week ending October 2, 2004.
-The next week, it ascended to number 12 due to being the fastest-growing song on the radio.
-After its commercial release as a single, "Lose My Breath" moved from number four to number three on November 6, which also became its peak position, making it Destiny's Child's ninth top-ten single.
-Staying at number three for four weeks, the single enjoyed a total of 23 weeks charting.
-Similarly, "Lose My Breath" performed well on other Billboard charts in the United States; it peaked at number one on the Dance Club Songs chart for the week ending January 8, 2005, and numbers three and ten on the Mainstream Top 40 and Hot R&B/Hip-Hop Songs, respectively.
-On the latter chart, it became the band's ninth top-ten entry.
-It was certified gold by the Recording Industry Association of America (RIAA) on April 28, 2005, for shipments of 500,000 copies in the US.
+Following Destiny's Child's two-year hiatus, "Lose My Breath" was highly anticipated as their comeback release.
+In the US, it debuted at number 30 on the US Billboard Hot 100 chart dated September 25, 2004, ascending to number 12 the following week, due to being the fastest-growing title regarding airplay.
+The song reached its peak at number three on October 30, becoming Destiny's Child's ninth top-10 single.
+It spent a total of 23 weeks on the chart.
+"Lose My Breath" performed similarly on component Billboard charts, becoming the group's second Dance Club Songs number-one, and reaching numbers three and 10 on the Pop Airplay and Hot R&B/Hip-Hop Songs, respectively.
+In July 2020, it was certified platinum by the Recording Industry Association of America (RIAA), for combined sales and streaming units of one million in the country.

 "Lose My Breath" was also commercially successful in Europe.
-On the UK Singles Chart, the song debuted and peaked at number two on November 13, 2004.
+On the UK Singles Chart, the song debuted and peaked at number two on November 13, 2004, becoming Destiny's Child tenth top-ten on the chart.
 The single was held from the top by Eminem's "Just Lose It" which sold only 2,000 copies more than "Lose My Breath".
 The following week, it again stayed at number two, held off by U2's "Vertigo" and went on to spend the next two weeks at number two, held off by "I'll Stand By You" by Girls Aloud.
 It stayed within the top ten for seven consecutive weeks and spent a total of 11 weeks on the chart.
 As of September 2014, "Lose My Breath" is the group's third best-selling single in the country, with 340,000 copies sold.
 The single reached number one in Ireland, Italy, Switzerland, and the Belgian region Flanders.
 It was certified gold by the Belgian Entertainment Association (BEA) and the International Federation of the Phonographic Industry (IFPI) in Switzerland for sales of 25,000 and 20,000 copies in the countries, respectively.
 "Lose My Breath" also entered the top ten in ten other countries across Europe.
 In Germany, it became the band's best-charting single, reaching number three on the singles chart.
 "Lose My Breath" further peaked at number one on the European Hot 100 Singles chart for the week ending December 4, 2004, spending four consecutive weeks on top until the end of 2004.